How to Deal with Spam

 Do not respond to or act on spam

 This might be the #1 way people ask for more spam.
 By responding to spam (even to complain), you’re telling the spammer that they’ve found a real live email address that someone reads.
-They’ll take that as a sign to send you more, not less, spam.
+They’ll take that as a sign to send you more spam, not less.

 Clicking on a link in the spam can do exactly the same thing.
 Worse is making a purchase based on a spam message.
-Besides being a risk for so many other reasons (like fraud), it simply serves to tell the spammer “We got us a live one!”
+Besides being a risk for so many other reasons (like fraud), it tells the spammer, “We got us a live one!”

 Do not unsubscribe from spam